Joel-Maldonado/VisionBasedFightDetectionNN/README.md

-# Vision-Based Violent Scene Detection for Use in Surveillance Cameras
+# Vision-Based Fight Detection for Use in Surveillance Cameras

 Made for ASE Saturday Academy Symposium 2022